-In October 2018, the Board authorized a second Project W allocation process; providing up to \$3 million (in total) to eligible agencies to support bus stop amenity improvements.
+In October 2018, the Board authorized a second Project W allocation process, providing up to \$3 million (in total) to eligible agencies to support bus stop amenity improvements.
 Eligible agencies were able to receive between \$20,000 to \$35,000 (per identified bus stop based on ridership).
-On June 13, 2019, funding recommendations were approved by the Board providing just under \$1 million to support improvements at 36 locations within the seven10 eligible agencies and OCTA.
+On June 13, 2019, funding recommendations were approved by the Board providing just under \$1 million to support improvements at 36 locations.
+In May 2020, the Board directed staff to return with additional programming recommendations for Project W. Applications were due on June 30, 2020, and final recommendations will be advanced to the Board for consideration later this Fall.